ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

 4. Run commands to create the DNS artifacts.
    - Reverse Lookup Zones
    - Create DNS A Records, with PTR
-   - Create DNS Service record for etcd
+   - Create DNS Service record for `etcd`
-   - Create DNS SRV record for etcd
+   - Create DNS SRV record for `etcd`

+### Notes about DNS records
+{: #openshift-runbook-runbook-dns-records-notes}

-**Note:** The *Add-DnsServerPrimaryZone -networkid* cmdlet creates only classful reverse lookup zones.
+* The `Add-DnsServerPrimaryZone-networkid` cmdlet creates only classful reverse lookup zones.
 Therefore, if you specify a prefix longer than /24, say a /26, then the cmdlet creates a /32 reverse lookup zone.
 Therefore, as a workaround in the script use /24 instead of a /26.
 You also need to modify the private portable subnet to match classful /24 network in the commands.

-Do not create CNAME entries as OpenShift's certificates are keyed to the DNS returning the IP address only and not a referral to the base hostname.
+* Do not create CNAME entries because the OpenShift certificates are keyed to the DNS returning the IP address only and not a referral to the base hostname.
-{:note}

 Use the following format for DNS naming standards:
 `HostName.ClusterName.SubDomain.DomainName`, where: